All Episodes

 They are on their own.

-And this is the bunch wildly confident they're going to retake the house and the Senate.
+And this is the bunch wildly confident they're going to retake the House and the Senate.

-We come back on the break here at the uh bottom of the hour.
+We'll get to the sound bites when we come back on the break here at the bottom of the hour.

-Where do we uh where we start?
+Where do we, where do we start?

 Albuquerque, New Mexico.